kontext-e/jqassistant-antlr-plugin/README.md

 ## Data structure

-The following diagram is the frame provided by the plugin:
+The following diagram is the structure provided by the plugin:

 ![](Antlr.png)

 The scanned file is additionally given the name of the grammar as its label and each node gets ist label according to the name of the node in the parse tree.
 Furthermore, all nodes carry the lable ``:Anltr``.
-The text of the node is the full text of the token in the parse tree, so the child node's text add up to the text in the parent node.
+The text of the node is the full text of the token in the parse tree, so the child nodes' text add up to the text in the parent node.